jahan-addison/credence/README.md

   * Vectors (arrays) may be non-homogeneous, but their types are determined at compile time from their initial values, similarly to tuples
   * Uninitialized variables are set to an internal `null` type
 * Compile-time out-of-range boundary checks on vectors and pointer arithmetic
-* Boolean coercion for all data types in conditional structures
 * `GOTO` and labels are not supported, use control structures
 * Float and double literal types (e.g. `5.55f`)
 * Support for C++ style comments